vitaliiPsl/sketch-a-bit/README.md

 # Sketch-A-Bit

-#### Description: This project is a simple scketch board where you can draw something and save it to gallery
+#### Description: This project is a simple web scketch board where you can draw something and save it to gallery

 ### Hot to open this app?
 1. ` git clone https://github.com/vitaliiPsl/sketch-a-bit `